ajs17/memills/content/people/mills-edward-hallock-1819/images/mills-edward-mary-cvcc-obit.md

 Edward Hallioch[sic] Mills Died Jan 1st 1908 at 3 o'clock in the afternoon.
 He was born at Smithtown L.I.
 March 25, 1819 - lacking less than 3 mos. of 89 yrs.

-In March 1879 He came to Brookton from Corfu N.Y. with his family and has lived among us nearly 29 years.
+In Mar.
+1879 He came to Brookton from Corfu N.Y. with his family and has lived among us nearly 29 years.

 He united with this Ch Dec.
 13, 1896.
 A few remarks were made by Rev. Woodworth, Jan 3.
 The trend of thought was that a good man had gone - to which every heart present I feel sure responded.
 His interest in this Ch was unwavering and his loss seems irreparable.
 His body was taken to Corfu where his first wife and two sons are buried.